-The programme is open to students without prior experience of studying law or EU law, providing opportunities for study for students who otherwise would not be able to undertake a Master's degree or in the subject area.
+The programme being the first LLB exclusively offered online in Cyprus provides opportunities to study law for students who otherwise would not be able to undertake a law degree, including students from Greece.
 Thus, the programme fills the gap and facilities access to education for varied groups.
-Unsurprisingly, the majority of students (60%) are women.

-To further facilitate access to students from disadvantaged backgrounds, the OUC provides opportunities for fee reductions, including for students with special needs, unemployed students or students with large families.
+To further facilitate access to students from disadvantaged backgrounds, the OUC provides opportunities for fee reductions, including for students with special needs.